 - In case of a joint account, the eligibility is decided per the aforementioned age requirements of the primary depositor.
 There is no age restrictions/requirements imposed on the second applicant.

-A lucrative, savings oriented investment option, the senior citizen saving schemes interest rate is set at 8.6% per annum (FY 2016-2017).
-Instead of parking their savings in the low yield savings bank accounts or risky propositions like mutual funds, the senior citizen saving schemes offer the Indian senior population the option to invest in a safe, high yielding and popular savings portfolio.
+A lucrative, savings oriented investment option, the Senior Citizens Savings Schemes interest rate is set at 8.6% per annum (FY 2016-2017).
+Instead of parking their savings in the low yield savings bank accounts or risky propositions like mutual funds, the Senior Citizens Savings Schemes offer the Indian senior population the option to invest in a safe, high yielding and popular savings portfolio.

 A structured approach is crucial for success and peace of mind.
-When looking to enrol with the senior citizen saving scheme, ensure that you are well aware of the following conditions-
+When looking to enrol with the senior citizens savings scheme, ensure that you are well aware of the following conditions-

-- You must be 60 years or above to enrol.
-In certain conditions, individuals in the age group of 55 years and above can also apply successfully.
+- You must be 60 years or above to enroll In certain conditions, individuals in the age group of 55 years and above can also apply successfully.